Do I Qualify?

 • To intoxicate someone unknowingly, most commonly to take advantage of them in some way or increase their dependency on the substance

 Laced weed can be dangerous for many reasons, most of which depend on what the weed was laced with.
-Some of the potential dangers of laced marijuana include nausea, vomiting, increased heart rate, trouble breathing, fainting, dizziness, and even fatality.
+Some of the potential dangers of laced marijuana include nausea, vomiting, increased heart rate, trouble breathing, fainting, dizziness, or even death.

-Cannabis isn’t the only substance that is commonly laced.
-In fact, many substances are.
+Cannabis isn’t the only substance that is commonly laced — many substances pose this threat.
 Lacing is sometimes referred to as “cutting.”
-This terminology is most commonly used in reference to how illicit drugs, such as heroin and cocaine, are manufactured and what “cuts” (ingredients) are used.
-In the case of cocaine or heroin, it is much cheaper to cut/lace the product with synthetic opioids, such as fentanyl, allowing dealers to drastically increase profits at an unfortunate cost to the end consumer.
+This terminology is most commonly used in reference to how illicit drugs, such as heroin and cocaine, are manufactured and what “cuts” (ingredients) are mixed in.
+In the case of cocaine or heroin, it is much cheaper to cut or lace the product with synthetic opioids, such as fentanyl, allowing dealers to drastically increase profits at an unfortunate cost to the end consumer.

 You’re probably asking yourself: How common is it for people to lace marijuana?
 While it is probably more common than you think, it isn’t so common that you should avoid consuming cannabis altogether simply because of the risk of potentially consuming laced marijuana.
 According to reports, there has been an uptick in drug overdoses caused by fentanyl-laced illicit cannabis in recent years.
-With a little common sense and some precautions, you can drastically decrease your risk of ever coming into contact with contaminated cannabis.
+Fortunately, with a little common sense and some precautions, you can decrease your risk of ever coming into contact with contaminated weed.

 What Can Cannabis Be Laced With?